Marjory00/CarparkApp/README.md

 #  CarparkApp
 ## Apartment Visitor Log Application (Full Stack)

-This project has evolved into a professional Full Stack Application designed to consolidate visitor tracking, guest parking pass issuance, and enforcement logging into a single, highly efficient digital platform for residential and apartment complexes.
+CarparkApp is a professional Full Stack application that serves as a centralized digital platform for access and parking management within residential and apartment complexes.
+It eliminates the inefficiencies of outdated paper logs and disjointed tracking systems.

-It replaces the inherent limitations of paper logbooks and initial client-side storage with a robust, scalable architecture built on Node.js and SQLite.
-This upgrade transitions the system from a proof-of-concept into a reliable, enterprise-ready tool that ensures enhanced data persistence, security, and real-time functionality across all access management operations.
+This system has been upgraded from a client-side proof-of-concept to a robust, enterprise-ready tool that ensures enhanced data persistence, security, and real-time functionality across all access management operations.

 ###  Author

 **Marjory D. Marquez**

 ---